Keewano Unity SDK

 Use Consistent Placement Names

-Use the same placement name for both revenue and item grant methods:
+Use the same placement name for all methods:

 {